neuralmagic/sparsezoo/docs/source/index.rst

 SparseZoo is a constantly-growing repository of highly sparse and sparse-quantized models and sparsification recipes for neural networks.
 It simplifies and accelerates your time-to-value in building performant deep learning models with a collection of inference-optimized models and recipes to prototype from.

-Available via API and hosted in the cloud, the SparseZoo contains both baseline and models sparsified to different degrees of inference performance vs baseline loss recovery.
+Available via API and hosted in the cloud, the SparseZoo contains both baseline and models sparsified to different degrees of inference performance vs. baseline loss recovery.
 Recipe-driven approaches allow you to take the models as given, transfer learn from the models onto private datasets, or transfer the recipes to your architectures.

 `This repository <https://github.com/neuralmagic/sparsezoo />`_ contains the Python API code to handle the connection and authentication to the cloud.